St. Louis City SC: 2019–present

 On October 19, 2019, the ownership group released new plans for the planned soccer-specific stadium.
 The area was extended to encompass a 31 acre plan and would likely exceed the original $200 million cost estimate.
 The ownership group agreed to purchase and own the land along with the stadium and will not seek tax revenue or public financing.

-On December 17, 2019, the state of Missouri informed the ownership group that the $30 million previously promised by the state will no longer be provided.
-However, on March 18, 2020, the Missouri Development Finance Board unanimously approved a package of incentives worth $5.7 million in tax credits to help with construction of the $458 million stadium and surrounding area.
+The Missouri state government had promised $30 million in tax credits for the stadium project, but withdrew their offer in December 2019.
+The Missouri Development Finance Board instead approved a package of incentives worth $5.7 million in tax credits to help with construction of the $458 million stadium and surrounding area.
+Site preparation for the stadium, including demolition of highway ramps, began in early 2020 and continued through the early stages of the COVID-19 pandemic.